EllaKaye/BradleyTerryScalable/README.md

 #>   Comm Statist     20         40   70            .
 ```

-As a bigger example, let's simulate a single instance of a fairly sparse tournament with 1000 items (or 'players'), and then fit the Bradley-Terry model to the resulting data:
+As a bigger example, let’s simulate a single instance of a fairly sparse
+tournament with 1000 items (or ‘players’), and then fit the
+Bradley-Terry model to the resulting data:

 ``` r
 library(Matrix)